lukealbao/tictac/README.md

 ### `./lib/ai-controller`
-The AI connects to the app over a Socket.io connection, just like a real player.
+The AI connects to the app over a Socket.io connection, just like a human client.
 It uses a form of the [Minimax algorithm](http://en.wikipedia.org/wiki/Minimax) to search through all available moves and find the best one.
 The `searchRoot` function is, as might be deduced, the root function of searching for a move.
 It